It’s time I got back to the task of building up my portfolio of small-cap, low-debt, deep-value investments.

-I think my jaw literally dropped when I say those kids moving things around on screen and drawing objects which then become movable.
+I think my jaw literally dropped when I saw those kids moving things around on screen and drawing objects which then became movable.
 Amazing.
-When I was in school the interaction was mostly between a piece of chalk and a blackboard.
+When I was in school, the interaction was mostly between a piece of chalk and a blackboard.

 The good, the bad and the intangible

-Finally, the company needs to have a price to book ratio below 1, although the aim is to have this ratio as low as possible.
-With book value standing at about £220 million the market cap is well below that amount and so the ratio is 0.6.
+Finally, the company needs to have a price-to-book ratio below 1, although the aim is to have this ratio as low as possible.
+With book value standing at about £220 million, the market cap is well below that amount, so the ratio is 0.6.

 At this point, some deep value investors will point out that the company is actually trading at about twice the tangible book value, which takes account only of hard physical assets and ignores patents, brand names and economic goodwill (the amount paid in an acquisition above the acquiree’s tangible book value).

-It’s quite reasonable to be suspicious of intangible assets, after all they are intangible so nobody can actually see them or measure them definitively.
-Ben Graham would almost certainly only have look at tangible assets.
-However, I’m more lenient and I’m willing to give intangibles the benefit of the doubt.
-If a company has intangibles I assume that they can generate earnings at some point to justify their existence.
+It’s quite reasonable to be suspicious of intangible assets, after all, they are intangible, so nobody can actually see them or measure them definitively.
+Ben Graham would almost certainly only have looked at tangible assets.
+However, I’m more lenient, and I’m willing to give intangibles the benefit of the doubt.
+If a company has intangible assets, I assume that it can generate earnings at some point to justify their existence.

 I don’t like to drag out these small-cap analyses.
 Deep analysis is not the point.
 The point is that the process of stock selection and portfolio management is sound, hopefully to such an extent that deep analysis of each stock is not important – or at least that deep analysis won’t improve results.

 So here we have a company that’s been around since 1997, which went public in 2010, is a globally active small-cap but not micro-cap.
 It makes money, pays a dividend (with a yield of almost 4% at the current price of 68p) and has a zero debt balance sheet.